Birmingham Airport Limited – Privacy Notice

 You are entitled to request the following from Birmingham Airport.
 These are called your Data Subject Rights and there is more information on Birmingham Airports website about each of these and what they mean to you.
-You can find this information on the airports website birminghamairport.co.uk/dataprotection
+You can find this information by going to birminghamairport.co.uk/dataprotection

 - Right of access